 And if you love this recipe, please do check out my cookbook, and subscribe to my email list for a fabulous FREE eCookbook featuring my top 10 recipes.
 Being on the list means you will be first to see my new recipes and you’ll be kept in the loop on all things new and exciting too!

 - 1⅓ cup / 233 g dairy free chocolate chips , divided - plus a few more for decorating the top

-- ¼ cup / 4 tablespoons smooth nut or seed butter , any nut or seed butter will work.
-Peanut butter is really good in them, but if you don't want them to taste nutty cashew or almond butter is best (coconut oil can be used instead but see the recipe notes for an important extra step!)
+- ¼ cup / 4 tablespoons smooth seed or nut butter , any nut or seed butter will work.
+Flavor-wise, SunButter works really well, as does peanut butter, cashew or almond butter.
+If you don't have any nut/seed butter, coconut oil can be used instead but see the recipe notes for an important extra step!